insure logo

 Most and least expensive ZIP codes for home and auto insurance bundles in New York

-Your ZIP code can determine how much of a discount you’ll receive for bundling your insurance and the base rates before the discount is applied.
-Below, you’ll find the least and most expensive ZIP codes for home and auto insurance bundles in New York.
+The ZIP code you live in can influence the discount you’ll get for bundling your coverage and the base rates before the discount is applied.
+Here’s a list of the most and least expensive ZIP codes in New York for bundling insurance.

 Most expensive ZIP codes

-The ZIP code 11212 in New York has the highest average cost for bundling home and auto insurance, at $7,366.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in New York for bundling home and auto insurance is 11212, with an average cost of $7,366.
+Here are the 10 most expensive ZIP codes:

 ZIP codeAverage auto and home after discountAverage difference